 Safety inspections generate information regarding laboratory health and safety matters.
-All laboratories should try to complete one self-inspection per month using the checklist provided by EHS, to help reduce violations before and after inspections.
+All laboratories will be required to complete one self-inspection per month using the EHSA software provided by EHS.
 A copy of this inspection can be found in Appendix D: Laboratory Self-Inspection Checklist.
-The self-inspection notices will be done by the PI or whichever worker it is delegated to within the laboratory group for completion.
+The self-inspection notices will be emailed once a month to different members of the laboratory group for completion.
 These inspections should be done with safety in mind and the understanding that this is a self-assessment of the overall safety and compliance of the laboratory.